AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 - Retrieve all campaigns created by your address at `https://api.merkl.xyz/v4/campaigns?creatorAddress=<YOUR_ADDRESS>`\
   (e.g. [https://api.merkl.xyz/v4/campaigns?creatorAddress=0xA9DdD91249DFdd450E81E1c56Ab60E1A62651701](https://api.merkl.xyz/v4/campaigns?creatorAddress=0xA9DdD91249DFdd450E81E1c56Ab60E1A62651701))
-- Get the reward breakdown in mock token units for all the campaigns you created at `https://api.merkl.xyz/v4/rewards?chainId=&campaignId=<YOUR_CAMPAIGN_ID>`\
+- Get the reward breakdown in point token units for all the campaigns you created at `https://api.merkl.xyz/v4/rewards?chainId=&campaignId=<YOUR_CAMPAIGN_ID>`\
    (e.g. [https://api.merkl.xyz/v4/rewards?chainId=100&campaignId=0x83adc24c9644324beebd26e6e2a7b9ffc14ce40d1d7cde309854ef79c9485c4c](https://api.merkl.xyz/v4/rewards?chainId=100&campaignId=0x83adc24c9644324beebd26e6e2a7b9ffc14ce40d1d7cde309854ef79c9485c4c))
 - Alternatively, Merkl also provides a route that returns the list of all addresses that have ever been rewarded with a specific reward token.
-You can use this endpoint with your mock token to retrieve the full set of participants across all your campaigns along with their relative contribution. (e.g [https://api.merkl.xyz/v4/rewards/token/?chainId=999&address=0x0A04dc9cBf6cf3BB216f24a501994eFfB2Aa8F6f&items=100&page=0](https://api.merkl.xyz/v4/rewards/token/?chainId=999&address=0x0A04dc9cBf6cf3BB216f24a501994eFfB2Aa8F6f&items=100&page=0)).
+You can use this endpoint with your point token to retrieve the full set of participants across all your campaigns along with their relative contribution. (e.g [https://api.merkl.xyz/v4/rewards/token/?chainId=999&address=0x0A04dc9cBf6cf3BB216f24a501994eFfB2Aa8F6f&items=100&page=0](https://api.merkl.xyz/v4/rewards/token/?chainId=999&address=0x0A04dc9cBf6cf3BB216f24a501994eFfB2Aa8F6f&items=100&page=0)).
 Beware that if you created campaigns that you then cancelled with a given reward token, the results of these campaigns will also be factored in the output of this API route.

 {% hint style="info" %}
 **Important: Understanding the `chainId` parameter**